viki-org/storm-docker/source/docs/docker/zookeeper.md

 [http://zookeeper.apache.org/doc/r3.4.6/zookeeperAdmin.html#sc_zkMulitServerSetup](http://zookeeper.apache.org/doc/r3.4.6/zookeeperAdmin.html#sc_zkMulitServerSetup)

-The `myid` file is probably used for each Zoookeeper instance to identify itself in the server.X entries and is easily missed out (refer to point 5 of the link above).
+The `myid` file is probably used for each Zookeeper instance to identify itself in the server.X entries and is easily missed out (refer to point 5 of the link above).
 This is one of those subtle things that the storm-docker repository takes care of.